Technical Reference

 |---|---|---|

-| Use for relative comparisons | Compare scenarios: “How much does cheap GF technology reduce costs?” rather than “Costs will be $X/kg” | Parameter uncertainty is wide; the difference between scenarios is more robust than absolute values |
+| Use for relative comparisons | Compare scenarios (e.g., “Cheap GF tech reduces costs by 40%”) rather than absolute predictions (“Costs will be $8.50/kg”) | When parameters are uncertain, the difference between scenarios is more stable than the absolute baseline — see example below |

 | Focus on probability thresholds | Ask “What’s P(cost < $10/kg)?” not “What’s the expected cost?” | Probabilities integrate over uncertainty and map to decisions (“Is this worth pursuing?”) |